Fox's Book of Martyrs

 side by side to felons and the most execrable villains, whose blasphemous

 tongues were never idle.
-If they refused to hear Mass, they were sentenced to
+If they refused to hear Mass, they were

-prophet Mahomet, most cruelly beats the wretched victim with a rough cudgel, or
+acceptable to his prophet Mahomet, most cruelly beats the wretched victim with

-knotty rope's end, until the skin is flayed off his bones, and he is near the
+a rough cudgel, or knotty rope's end, until the skin is flayed off his bones,

-point of expiring; then they apply a most tormenting mixture of vinegar and
+and he is near the point of expiring; then they apply a most tormenting mixture

-their cruelties have expired.
+thousands under their cruelties have expired.

 We